Pope Julian of Alexandria

-Pope Julian (Yulianus) of Alexandria was the 11th Pope and Patriarch of Alexandria.
+Pope Julian (Yulianus) of Alexandria (? - 17 March 188 AD) was the 11th Pope and Patriarch of Alexandria.

-Julian was known as a wise priest, studying the Bible and "walking in the path of chastity and religion and tranquility".
+He had advanced studies in the Bible.
+Considered a good leader, Julian was enthroned as Patriarch on the 9th Paremhat or the 17th of March in 178 AD.
 A synod of bishops, together with the laity, in the city of Alexandria, Egypt, appointed him patriarch.
 He composed homilies and sermons on the saints.
-The bishop of Alexandria did not always remain in that city, but travelled secretly, and ordained priests in every place, as Saint Mark, the evangelist, had done.
+He resided in the Cathedral of Saint Mark, the historical seat for the Patriarch of Alexandria.

 After a reign of ten years, Julian died on the 8th of Paremhat, or on the 12th of Babah.
 He is commemorated in the Coptic Synaxarion on the 8th day of Paremhat.